 - Print off an application for a Water & Wastewater Utility Services account (If the wastewater discharge from the facility is going to be of an industrial or commercial-industrial nature, the applicant must also complete an application for Source Control).

-- Drop off the application at the Public Works and Engineering office during regular office hours Monday – Friday 8:30 a.m. – 4:30 p.m.
+- Drop off the application at Leduc County Centre's main reception during regular office hours (Monday to Friday from 8:30 a.m. to 4:30 p.m.).

 I am developing a property; how do set up a Utility Services account and connect to the Municipal Water and Sewer service main lines?

 Complete the application for a Water & Wastewater Utility Services account.
-If the wastewater discharge from the facility is of an Industrial or Commercial-Industrial nature, the applicant must also complete the application for Source Control and submit all forms to the Public Works and Engineering department in person during regular office hours Monday – Friday 8:30 a.m. – 4:30 p.m.
+If the wastewater discharge from the facility is of an Industrial or Commercial-Industrial nature, the applicant must also complete the application for Source Control and submit all forms to the Leduc County Planning and Development department in person during regular office hours (Monday to Friday from 8:30 a.m. to 4:30 p.m.).

 I will be renting my facility; can the utility account be in my tenant's name?

-No. The account has to remain under the property owner's name, as stated in Utility Bylaw 2-11 .
+No. The account has to remain under the property owner's name, as stated in Leduc County Wastewater Services Bylaw 30-14 and Leduc County Water Services Bylaw 31.14 .
 The owner is responsible for utility bills and non-payment of the utility bills will result in transfer of outstanding balances to their tax account, pursuant to County bylaws.
 Utility bill notices and other correspondence relating to this utility account will be sent to the address noted on the application and a copy will not be issued to the property owner's tax roll mailing address.